KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-3. No image found.
+4. No image found.
-4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+8. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RubbishCollection by nikobix](https://github.com/nikobix/MMM-RubbishCollection)